 The Bibliotheca Sacra states, “The interchange of presents between friends is a like characteristic of Christmas and the Saturnalia, and must have been adopted by Christians from the pagans, as the admonition of Tertullian plainly shows” (Vol. 12, pp. 153-155).

 Like every other aspect of Christmas, the shocking truth is that even this supposed Christian custom does not come from the Bible.
 It is an irony that people love to believe they are following the custom of the wise men giving to Christ, when actually they are giving almost exclusively to each other!
 What hypocrisy!
 Christ is completely forgotten.

 The Bible actually teaches that Christians should not keep birthdays.
 Numerous scriptures make this principle clear.
-(Read our article “Are Birthday Celebrations Christian?”)
+(Our article “Are Birthday Celebrations Christian?” expands on this subject.)
 However, what if you went to a birthday party that had been prepared for you and everybody gave gifts to each other and you were left out?
 The idea is ridiculous!
 If this happened, you would say that people were being selfish and forgetting you.
 In fact, most people give to others on Christmas merely because they expect to receive gifts themselves!